ckkhoza7/fastcart-grc-project/Password-Security-Policy.md

 - Password Requirements
   - Passwords must be at least 12 characters in length
   - Password reuse across multiple platforms is prohibited
-  - Repeating numbers (e.g. 123) are prohibited in the use of passwords
+  - No sequential numbers (e.g. 123) are prohibited in the use of passwords
   - Passwords must include uppercase, lowercase, numbers, and special characters
 - Password Management
   - Passwords must not be shared between users